Matt-Mf/Mio-Sito/content/blog/post_7.md

 best: false
 ---

-I was compiling a domain list to feed it into my Pihole to block dns queries to Mozilla analytics and telemetry servers.
-Here from a list of Mozilla owned domains i found some little old treasures.
+I was compiling a domain list to feed it into my Pihole to block dns queries to Mozilla analytics and telemetry servers, and from a list of Mozilla owned domains, i found some little old treasures.

 ```
 https://wiki.mozilla.org/Websites/Domain_List/Mozilla_Owned